123 Apple Ln.

 In accordance with the terms of the contract, the investigation and service recommendations that we make in this report should be completed during your inspection contingency period by qualified, licensed specialists, who may well identify additional defects or recommend some upgrades that could affect your evaluation of the property.

-The failure to follow our recommendations constitutes a violation of our agreement and contract, which would hold us harmless for any subsequently alleged defects or deficiencies and by relying on this inspection report you have agreed to be bound by the terms, conditions and limitations as set forth in the CONTRACT AGREEMENT, which was presented to you at the time of the inspection or in an electronic attachment included with your completed report.
-If you do not have a copy of the CONTRACT AGREEMENT please contact Bob's Home Inspection and a copy will be provided to you either electronically or by fax.
-If you do not agree to be bound by this CONTRACT AGREEMENT in its entirety, you must contact Bob's Home Inspection immediately upon receipt of this completed report.
+The failure to follow our recommendations constitutes a violation of our agreement and contract, which would hold us harmless for any subsequently alleged defects or deficiencies and by relying on this inspection report you have agreed to be bound by the terms, conditions and limitations as set forth in the CONTRACT, which was presented to you at the time of the inspection or in an electronic attachment included with your completed report.
+If you do not have a copy of the CONTRACT please contact JPI Home Inspection and a copy will be provided to you either electronically or by fax.
+If you do not agree to be bound by this CONTRACT in its entirety, you must contact JPI Home Inspection immediately upon receipt of this completed report.
 In addition, all electronic and paper copies of the inspection report must be deleted and destroyed, and may not be used in whole or in part for consideration in a real estate transaction.

 Your completed report may contain photographs of various conditions noted during the inspection.